dancsomarci/Self-Driving-in-Duckietown/README.md

 3. To run the simulation: ./my_control.py [--env-name map_name]
     * To start or stop collection data: press P or left Shift once
     * To exit: press escape
-4. To start preprocessing data: ./test.py
+4. To start preprocessing and splitting of raw data: ./test.py
     * This will downscale, crop etc. the image
-5. To separate the data to a training, testing and validation dataset, run: TODO
+    * This will also split the data into training, testing and validation parts